shang-vikas/fastai-v3stuff/GC-stuff/README.md

 # A command-line guide to setup preemptible GPUs with fastai1.0 library

+## Why this setup??
+For Beginners - To let them focus more on training and experimenting with the models rather than spending most of the time on installation errors.<br>
+For experts - One liner commands to launch the gpu and cpu instance,also one liners to quickly switch between cpu and gpu.Other benefits would be aliases added to the .bashrc files for quick lookups like GINSL, GDSKL ,GSTOP, GSTART etc.<br>

 ## Prerequisites
 1. A GCP account with valid billing details.
 2. Quota of alteast 1 GPU alloted.